-Research shows that it is easier to live happy lives than you think.
-The good news is you don't have to look beyond yourself to experience contentment.
+Research shows that it is easier to live happy lives than many people think.
+The good news is that you don't have to look beyond yourself to experience contentment.
 The seeds of authentic happiness lie within you, waiting to be given what they need to grow and flourish.

-If you are not satisfied with life, or you just want to raise your happiness quotient, see how many of these traits you have in common with happy people.
+If you are not satisfied with life, or you just want to raise your happiness quotient, see how many of the the following traits you have in common with happy people.

-What makes people happy is spending more time with family and friends than alone.
-They nurture relationships with other people, pets, nature and the Divine.
+Spending lots of quality time with loved ones is what makes people happy.
+Happy people nurture relationships with friends, family, colleagues, pets, nature, and the Divine.
 They seek relationships with people that support and inspire them.

 Many children naturally demonstrate authentic happiness.
 Their faces shine with joy at the simplest things, especially when shared with their family and friends.